 IGMP

 IGMP Proxy:

-IGMP Version n: v2 ~
+IGMP Version: v2 ~

-IGMP Interface: Please Select ~
+IGMP Interface: Please Select

 IGMP Proxy Enable IGMP Proxy.

-IGMP Proxy sends IGMF multicast member conne querier packets to the LAN ports to o sted to the LAN ports. detect if there is any
+IGMP Proxy sends IGMP querier packets to the LAN ports to detect if there is any multicast member connected to the LAN ports.

-IGMP Version Select the IGMP version a s V2 or V3.
+IGMP Version Select the IGMP version as V2 or V3.
 The default is IGMP V2.

-IGMP Interface Select the WAN port on w hich the IGMP Proxy takes effect.
+IGMP Interface Select the WAN port on which the IGMP Proxy takes effect.